wandb/docs/docs/guides/hosting/server-release-process.md

 W&B supports every server release for six months from the release date. **Dedicated Cloud** instances are automatically updated.
 Customers with **Self-managed** instances are responsible to update their deployments in time to comply with the support policy.
 Avoid staying on a version older than six months as it would significantly limit support from W&B.

 :::note
 W&B strongly recommends customers with **Self-managed** instances to update their deployments with the latest release at least every quarter.
-This will ensure that you are using the latest and greatest capabilities while also keeping well ahead of the release end of life.
+This ensures that you are using the latest and greatest capabilities while also keeping well ahead of the release end of life.
 :::